-Click the arrow to view the list of team projects in the team project collection, select the team project in the list, and then click Connect Now.
+Expand the list of team projects in the team project collection, select a team project, and then choose Connect Now.

-Click Lab Center from the drop-down list of centers, or if you had to add a Team Foundation Server, click Lab Center under Change project.
+Choose Lab Center from the drop-down list of centers, or if you had to add a Team Foundation Server, choose Lab Center under Change project.

 The Environments pane is displayed.

 After you set up lab management, you can create lab environments and run tests in them.

 Plan an SCVMM Environment: If you are using SCVMM environments, learn when to use running virtual machines or objects from your Team Project Library such as templates.

 Create lab environments: Create standard environments and SCVMM environments.